Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

 Note that since $\min_{1 \le j \le p} \tilde{\tau}_j^2 \ge \min_{1 \le j \le p} \tau_j^2 - \max_{1 \le j \le p} | \tilde{\tau}_j^2 - \tau_j^2|$

 by Theorem 2(ii)(iii) under Assumptions 1, 5.
 Then by (\ref{46a}) and Assumption 5(iii)

-So the third term on right side of (\ref{pthm1-1}) converges to zero faster in probability than the first right side term in (\ref{pthm1-1}) given Theorem 2.
-Then Remark 4 of Theorem 2 shows that the first term on the right side of (\ref{pthm1-1}) converges to zero slower in probability than the second term on the same right side.
-So the main rate comes from the first term, which is the main diagonal term rate as shown in Theorem 2(i). {\bf Q.E.D}
+So the third term on right side of (\ref{pthm1-1}) converges to zero faster in probability than the first right side term and the first term converges to zero faster than the second term in (\ref{pthm1-1}) given Theorem 2. {\bf Q.E.D}

 We now provide three corollaries for specific subcases of our general estimator.
 Note that we provide the specific case of adaptive PCR estimator of $\tau_j^2$, which is defined as $\hat{\tau}_{j, PCR}^2$.
-In that respect the rates $r_{w1}, r_{w2}$ simplify considerably.
+In that respect the rate $r_{w1}$ simplifies considerably.
 In adaptive PCR case these rates are with wpa1